equinix/terraform-equinix-metal-anthos-on-baremetal/README.md

 If doing so manually, you must create each of these keys and place it in a folder named `keys` within the `util` folder.
 The service accounts also need to have IAM roles assigned to each of them.
 To do this manually, you'll need to follow the [instructions from Google](https://cloud.google.com/anthos/gke/docs/bare-metal/1.6/installing/install-prereq#service_accounts_prerequisites)

-Anthos on Baremetal also requires [several APIs](https://cloud.google.com/gke-on-prem/docs/how-to/gcp-project#enable_apis) to be activated on your target project.

-Much easier (and recommended) is to use the helper script located in the `util` directory called `setup_gcp_project.sh` to create these keys, assign the IAM roles, and activate the APIs.
+Much easier (and recommended) is to use the helper script located in the `util` directory called `setup_gcp_project.sh` to create these keys and assign the IAM roles.
 The script will allow you to log into GCP with your user account and the GCP project for your Anthos cluster.

 You can run this script as follows:

 `util/setup_gcp_project.sh`

 Prompts will guide you through the setup.

 ## Install Terraform